Non-Profit Executive Search Firm & NGO C-Suite Recruitment

 1. The pool of potential candidates: The consensus is that diversity recruiting is particularly difficult in executive search because there simply isn’t a large enough pool of qualified talent.
 The thinking goes that even if a company wanted more diversity among the executive ranks, finding a qualified executive who fit the bill would be nearly impossible.

-2. Company size: smaller businesses that want to hire diverse executives often struggle to compete against larger entities in the executive talent pool.
+2. Size: smaller organizations that want to hire diverse executives often struggle to compete against larger entities in the executive talent pool.
 They argue they may not have the resources, cachet, or prestige to convince enough executives from diverse backgrounds to join their firms.

 3. The challenges of diversity recruiting: Finally, there may be apathy and intransigence when it comes to doing the difficult work of diversity recruiting.
 Companies recognize that executive diversity should be pursued, but the perceived immensity of the task can cause them to take a more passive approach than is advised.
 They will fulfill their obligations under relevant laws, but they will only do the bare minimum they must do to avoid legal trouble.
 Diversity recruiting goals become nothing more than lip service to satisfy shareholders, customers, and regulatory authorities.
 This is the most troubling perception of the three, and it would be naïve to think it does not happen.